When I graduated university back in 2015, there was only one thing I wanted to do, and that was see the world!

 I’ve said it before, but I’ll say it again … South America really does have it all.

-It caters to all kinds of travellers, right through form those who love relaxing on the beach to those looking for high octane adventures.
+It caters to all kinds of travellers, right through from those who love relaxing on the beach to those looking for high octane adventures.

 For me, I was really excited to discover new cultures that were completely foreign to anything I’d seen before.